 Toothpastes designed specifically for patients with dry mouth are available.
 These lack the detergents that are present in many types of toothpaste, which can irritate a dry mouth.
 Toothbrushes with special features that help clean between the teeth (including electric toothbrushes) may also help to keep the teeth clean.

 Toothpaste with fluoride (or a special fluoride rinse or varnish) may help to prevent cavities.
 A fluoride treatment after each dental cleaning may also be helpful.

 Some women with Sjögren’s syndrome have difficulty with vaginal dryness, especially after menopause.
-There are several products specifically designed for vaginal dryness, including vaginal moisturizers, estrogen cream, vitamin E oil, and vaginal lubricants; talk to your healthcare provider for specific recommendations.
+There are several products specifically designed for vaginal dryness, including vaginal moisturizers, estrogen cream, vitamin E oil, and vaginal lubricants.
+Adequate artificial lubrication applied to BOTH partners can prevent painful intercourse.
+Talk to your healthcare provider for specific recommendations.
 (See "Patient information: Vaginal dryness (Beyond the Basics)".)

 Fungal infections in the mouth — Prescription medications are available to treat painful mouth lesions due to oral candidiasis (yeast infection).
-Sugar-free products (vaginal troches or lozenges) are often used.
+Sugar-free products (certain vaginal troches or lozenges are safe for oral use) are often used.
 If you wear dentures and develop an infection, you should disinfect the dentures overnight during your treatment.

 Dry nose — It is important to treat dry nose or stuffiness because blocked nasal passages can increase mouth breathing and can worsen dry mouth.
 Saline nasal sprays are available in most drugstores.